DurableDrupal/durabledrupallean/manuscript/C1-first-lean-durable-drupal-distro-project.md

 I hit him with Problem, Market, Product just to get initial feedback, and explained about us needing to postpone jumping in and talking right away about design and functionality ideas in favor of first clearly understanding current pain points and problems, and understanding what the organization's valued outcomes might be.
 And that afterwards we would all brainstorm about designs and functionality that could be tested out to see if they might achieve those objectives.
 As usual it was pretty hard to sell this point since clients always want to talk about widgets, colors and what blocks should be handy to click on right away, but I think we were all on the same page, and I came away from the meeting with some good notes.
 The good news was that Stewart agreed to be readily available for ongoing feedback and understood about our methods of continuous delivery.
 TODO: What the client can understand in a first meeting is what fits into this chapter.
 So, simple explanations over buzz words.

+T> ## Durable Drupal Lean in a Nutshell
+T>
+T> You can get a nice clear overview of the process, if you prefer, in [Appendix 1.
+DurableDrupal Lean Process Overview](#appendix01), which serves also as a handy future reference, as well as in the links in the rest of this chapter.
+Feel free to skip those links, though, if you prefer the "practical" overview presented here first.
+T>
+T> It might be a good idea to read this chapter twice, once to get a quick feeling for how the process is used, and a second time to dig a little deeper!
+T>
+T> TODO The Overview and Templates and all instances of their use can be found in the TODO WTF! node, files ...
+SOCORRO ... live style guide ... live user hypotheses ...

 ## Forming the team